-SAS does not have a wait list but instead maintains a wait pool for highly qualified students.
+SAS does not have a wait list but instead maintains a wait pool for qualified students.
+A wait pool system is about best fit, whereas a waitlist is first come first served.
 A student can be placed in the wait pool only after his/her application has been reviewed and recommended by the Admissions Committee.
-In times of limited space, priority consideration (not automatic placement) is given to returning students, overseas applicants, US passport holders, those with siblings currently attending SAS, and those with stronger academic English proficiency.
-The wait pool is maintained for the applying school year (August – June) only.
-Applicants interested in the next school year will be asked to reapply.